codio/site/source/docs/back-end/do-server.html.markdown

 1. Log into Codio and from the Dashboard, select Create Project.
 1. Enter a project name 'wp-example' or similar
 1. Select the (S)FTP tab.
-1. Check the SFTP box and then enter the IP address and password, which should have been emailed to you.
+1. Check the SFTP box if you have SFTP access and then enter the IP address and password, which should have been emailed to you.
 1. In the Path field, enter `/home/wordpress/public_html'

 Pressing will create will now load the contents of the public_html folder into a new Codio project.
 It may take about 90 seconds to import the 16MB or so of data.
 That is the last slow thing that will happen!